livespotting/kamera-flachdachstaender/README.en.md

 * Excel - Assembly BOM and single part BOM in tabular format as ODS file
 * PDF - For all assemblies and individual parts
 * STEP - ISO-10303 STEP Product Data for assemblies and single parts

+>
+>
+> We do not have an English version of the files for the construction yet.
+The drawings can be understood by a metalworker if he cannot read German.
+Thank you for your understanding.
+>
+>

 **URL/URL DOWNLOAD LINK ZIP HIER HIN**